 But traditionally, public health officials have focused their communication efforts at other public health officials, and when nerds talk to nerds, they use nerd-speak.
 Which means communication looks something like this:

 Which is from a World Health Organization report on a strain of coronavirus.
 A table of numbers doesn’t inspire much action among the public because tables are dense, our brains don’t process them well, and nothing meaningful pops out.

 Enter data visualization.
 Graphics can teach people where diseases are, how they spread, and how to stop the outbreak.
 I know because I am a data visualization nerd, and I teach people how to communicate their data more effectively.
 I have worked with public health agencies from Alaska to Florida, from community health departments to our national Centers for Disease Control and Prevention, to help them improve their visuals (and, as a result, save some lives).

 Though public health officials have been knee-deep in data for decades, visualizing it effectively is still a work in progress.
 It’s more important than ever for public health agencies to use data visualization to communicate with the masses, as the public is bombarded with more information each day and in need of a way for the most pressing issues to cut through the noise.
 Here are three ways data visualization and design are helping public health officials stop the spread of infectious diseases.

 The first stage of visualizing communicable disease data is typically to show where the disease has been identified on a map.
 This is the What/Where stage–what is happening and where.
 CNN recently showed this map of the coronavirus.

 The simple visual aid of the color red in the United States will get some Americans to perk up and pay attention.
-This isn’t something just happening in Wuhan.
+This isn’t something just happening in Wuhan, where the outbreak originated.

 Many states, including Florida, use a similar visual to plot out where more common viruses, like flu, are located: